-The chart below indicates Mr. Jackson's realizable pay compared to his pay opportunity and the corresponding year-end stock price.
-In evaluating this information, note that there is an inherent lag in any attempt to align pay and performance due to the fact that pay decisions for any year are based upon metrics and performance data from prior years.
+The chart below presents Mr. Jackson's realizable pay compared to his pay opportunity and the corresponding year-end stock price.
+In evaluating this information, note that there is an inherent lag in any attempt to align pay and performance due to the fact that pay decisions for any given year are based upon metrics and performance data from prior years.

-Mr. Jackson's realizable pay was above his pay opportunity in 2015, 2016, and 2017 reflecting improved business results, stock appreciation, and aggressive market share growth over the period.
-In 2017, Mr. Jackson's realizable pay significantly exceeded his pay opportunity, tracking closely with the 64% increase in stock price when compared to 2016, demonstrating alignment between his realizable compensation and stockholder interests.
+Mr. Jackson's realizable pay was above his pay opportunity in 2016, 2017, and 2018, reflecting improved business results, stock appreciation, aggressive market share growth, and the integration of Fairchild Semiconductor International, Inc. ("Fairchild") into the Company during the period.
+However, in 2018, Mr. Jackson's realizable pay decreased, tracking closely with the Company's stock price for the period, demonstrating alignment between his realizable compensation and stockholder outcomes.